Canonical Quantisation of Bound and Unbound WQFT: Magnus amplitudes: post-Lorentzian expansion

 For these more non-trivial examples we refrain from direct calculation of $\hat{N}$-matrix elements using the Magnus expansion.
 For the reader interested in how the Magnus series can be applied directly in such cases, we provide the worked example of $N^{(3)}(k)|_{e_1^2e_2}$ in \app{exampleMagnus}.
 We also recommend looking at the examples from $\phi^3$ theory in \rcite{Brandhuber:2025igz}.
 Instead, let us now apply the WQFT Feynman rules directly.
 For clarity of the exposition, we weight diagrams with all possible combinations of retarded/advanced propagators using the Murua coefficients~\eqref{murua} --- yet, as many propagators are passive many of the expressions can be collapsed.

 The simplest non-trivial matrix element of $\hat{N}^{(3)}$ is $N^{(3)}(k)$, which has five non-trivial components: {\allowdisplaybreaks } The last two cases $N^{(3)}(k)|_{e_1e_2^2}$ and $N^{(3)}(k)|_{ge_2^2}$ are related by symmetry.
 We have written down all allowed diagrams, with numerical weighting factors $1/3$ and $1/6$ being precisely the Murua coefficients given in \eqn{murua3pt}.
 In the last two diagrams, we also include symmetry factors of $1/2$.
-Plugging in the Feynman rules, the explicit expressions for these three components are
+Notice that, in the first two cases, these are exactly the same diagrams appearing in the scattering waveform --- but with different causality flows.